Sublinear Update Time Randomized Algorithms for Dynamic Graph Regression: Preliminaries

 \section{Preliminaries}

 In this paper, we use the following standard for notations and symbols: lowercase letters for scalars, uppercase letters for constants and graphs, bold lowercase letters for vectors and bold uppercase letters for matrices.
-By $G$ we refer to a graph that can be either directed or undirected.
-We assume that $G$ is an unweighted graph, without multi-edges.
+By $G$ we refer to a graph which is simple and unweighted.
 We use $n$ to denote the number of nodes of $G$.
 We define a {\em dynamic graph} as a graph that changes over time by a sequence of {\em update operations}.
-The {\em adjacency matrix} of $G$ is an square $n \times n$ matrix such that its ${ij}^{th}$ element is $1$ iff there exists an edge from node $i$ to node $j$ (and $0$ if there is no such an edge).
-We define the {\em distance} between node $u$ and node $v$, denoted by $dist(u,v)$, as the size (the number of edges) of a shortest path connecting $u$ to $v$.
+The {\em adjacency matrix} of $G$ is a square $n \times n$ matrix such that its element in row $i$ column $j$ is $1$ iff there exists an edge from node $i$ to node $j$ (and $0$ if there is no such an edge).
+We define the {\em distance} between node $u$ and node $v$, denoted by $dist(u,v)$, as the size, i.e., the number of edges of a shortest path connecting $u$ to $v$.